DEFRA/defra-map/docs/api.md

 ## Events

-The component disaptches the following events.
+The component disaptches several events that you can use to build you implementation.
 Events include a detail object with with supporting values.

 ```js
 // Example that creates an instance of the map component and listens to the 'ready' event